Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-search.md

 ### Heterogeneous Table Search

-When you provide a statistical specification for tabular data, the task type is "Classification" or "Regression," and your semantic specification includes descriptions for each dimension, the system will automatically enable heterogeneous table search.
-It won't only search in the tabular learnwares with same dimensions.
-The following code will perform heterogeneous table search through the API:
+For tabular tasks, if the task type is "Classification" or "Regression", and you have provided a statistical specification along with descriptions for each feature dimension in the semantic specification, the system will enable heterogeneous table search.
+This is designed to support searching models from different feature spaces preliminarily.
+The following code example shows how to perform a heterogeneous table search via the API:

 ```python
 input_description = {